Clarel: Contemporary

-The poem was barely noticed on its original publication, and the few reviews that did appear showed that mainstream critical taste in the United States leant towards the polished, genteel lines of poets such as Henry Wadsworth Longfellow and James Russell Lowell.
-The New York Times was the first to insist that "it should have been written in prose", while the reviewer for the World complained that he had got "lost in the overwhelming tide of mediocrity".
+The poem was barely noticed on its original publication, and the few reviews that did appear showed that mainstream critical taste in the United States leaned towards the polished, genteel lines of poets such as Henry Wadsworth Longfellow and James Russell Lowell.
+The New York Times was the first to insist that "it should have been written in prose", while the reviewer for the World complained that he had gotten "lost in the overwhelming tide of mediocrity".
 The Independent called it a "vast work... destitute of interest or metrical skill", and Lippincott's Magazine claimed that there were "not six lines of genuine poetry in it".
 In his collection of these quotes, Walter E. Bezanson suggests that the overwhelmingly negative response was partly due to the fact that none of the critics had "actually read it", noting in particular the Lippincott critic's baffling comment that the poet was evidently a "bright and genial" individual, an observation entirely out of keeping with the tone of the vast majority of the work.

 Bezanson adds that Melville's "effort to cope with the major tensions of an age makes Clarel a historical document almost of the first order."
 He concedes that present day readers may be "baffled" by the poetic style, but "[o]nce we face up to the idea that Melville's poetry is not an extension of the lyric vein of his famous novels," we can accept that "essentially he was drawn to a non-lyrical, even harsh, prosodic line.